Where to Ski March

 Average monthly snowfall in March: 57 cm

-You can expect all of the runs in Courchevel 1850 to be impeccably maintained in March.
-The town centre is surrounded by a bowl of green and blue pistes, suitable for novice skiers.
-There are also more challenging runs available and plenty of off-piste adventures to keep experts excited and asking for more.
+Ski runs are impeccably maintained in March.
+The town centre is surrounded by a bowl of green and blue pistes for beginners and more challenging runs for experts.

 Oxford Ski Company recommends: Eating at Restaurant Le Cap Horn - one of the highest restaurants in the Three Valleys at 2100 metres.
 Perfect for March weather, ski in right off the slopes for a warm, sun-filled terrace.